Protein Pancake Breakfast Sandwiches (Gluten-Free)

 Gluten-free protein pancake sandwiches with oat flour and filled with cream cheese and berries, and sausage, eggs, and cheese.

-How to Make My Protein Pancake Sandwiches Recipe
+How to Make My Protein Pancake Breakfast Sandwiches

 Here are easy, detailed, step-by-step instructions that are also repeated in the recipe card at the bottom of this blog post.